 Traditionally, companies used monolithic apps, which coupled all functionality or features of an application into one service.
 Any updates or changes however small resulted in downtime or hardware unavailability.
 Scaling was a costly enterprise, and was slow to manage, as all parts of a system scaled at the same rate even when use was uneven.

 With the widespread adoption of the cloud, our IT environments have become more complex, and speed, agility and uptime are more integral than ever.
-Development has shifted to make this easier, by offering microservices – loosely coupled services that can be scaled, improved and changed without affecting the rest of the cluster.
-The management, reliability and security of these is where Service Fabric takes the stage.
+The development environment has shifted to make this easier, by offering microservices – loosely coupled services that can be scaled, improved, and changed without affecting the rest of the cluster.
+The management, reliability, and security of these is where Service Fabric takes the stage.

 How Does This Affect Atera?